en

 Tsumugi Kimono

-This kimono, like above Komon kimono, is a casual silk kimono which at first is dyed and then weaved by craftsmen.
-The most famous styles of Tsumugi are Yuki, Oshima, Shiozawa and Ueda-Tsumugi.
+This Kimono, like the above Komon Kimono, is a casual silk Kimono that first is dyed and then weaved by craftsmen.
+The most famous styles of Tsumugi are Yuki, Oshima, Shiozawa, and Ueda-Tsumugi.

 Yukata – 浴衣